 A Fire Prevention Code Permit is required for the storage and/or use of LP-gas.
-[3801.2, 107.2] An application for a Hazardous Materials Permit shall be completed and submitted to the Fire Prevention Office. *Please note restaurant establishments must comply with the regulations for storage and maintenance of LP Gas and will be required to have a permit by 2015.
+[6101.2, 107.2] An application for a LP-Gas or Hazardous Material Applicationshall be completed and submitted to the Fire Prevention Office. *Please note restaurant establishments must comply with the regulations for storage and maintenance of LP Gas and will be required to have a permit by 2015.

 Applicant must indicate the type of LP gas, the size and type of the containers / tank(s) and the total quantity of gas to be stored.
 Quantities / capacities shall be listed in both water capacity (gallons) and pounds of gas.

 Applicant must provide a site plan showing the proposed location for the LP-gas storage area.

 Applicant must provide manufacturer’s product information for the specific gas-fired appliance(s) to be used, including operating instructions.

 Applicant must provide a copy of the Arlington County Zoning Office approval for the storage and use of LP-gas.